 Many people naturally engage in convergent thinking.
 Most of them do so because they’ve been conditioned to adhere to this conventional way of thinking, while others naturally have this kind of thought process.
 However, some people can engage in a more creative thinking pattern called divergent thinking.

 What’s the difference between convergent and divergent thinking?
 With convergent thinking, one gathers information and uses each piece of data to reach a single and (hopefully) correct conclusion.
 Get a group of people together in a room, and ask each of them to solve the same problem.
 Chances are, many of them will come up with the same answer.
 And if they show their work, you’ll see they used the same thought patterns.

 On the other hand, there may be one or two people in a group who will not follow that pattern.
 They may come up with an entirely different answer, identify a new set of challenges, or devise multiple solutions.

 You simply can’t talk about the types of creativity without acknowledging divergent thinkers.
 They possess an ability to see connections that other people can’t, leading them to creative ideas and solutions.

 It’s not possible to discuss different types of creativity without mentioning multiple intelligences.
+Especially the concept of creative intelligence.
 What we’ve learned is that intelligence is something you can measure in several ways.
 The concept of multiple intelligences recognizes the different areas where individuals can show mental talents and gifts.
 Here are the eight types of intelligence as identified by Howard Gardner:

 As you read this list, you can probably identify what areas you’re gifted in and what areas you’re not.
 It’s very common to excel in certain areas and struggle in others.
 In fact, most highly intelligent people do.